Business Done Properly

 We have worked with Children on the Edge (COTE) for over 10 years which started when they asked if we could donate some Easter Eggs for a children’s treasure hunt.
 In our world, everything starts with chocolate!
 We have worked in partnership ever since and while it helps that we are both based in Chichester, it is our shared values and entrepreneurialism that have really bonded us.
 Children on the Edge do some amazing work with children who live on the edge of society all around the world.

-With the increasing environmental concerns, the demand for bags has been in steep decline so we have partnered with Pennies, a micro-donation charity, to fund raise by donating through the check out process.
+We have partnered with Pennies, a micro-donation charity, to fund raise by donating through the online checkout process.